 The TRAFFIX Program Director will be looking at more creative types of marketing with more emphasis on Millennials, Generation Y and X type as well as employers.
-TRAFFIX will create a "flight plan" for marketing and advertising by the end of January 2018.

 TRAFFIX will lead a Marketing effort to market and advertise, in conjunction with the Navy, a Transportation Incentive Program throughout the region.
 TRAFFIX will advertise the merits of the TIP program through newspapers, bus wraps, Light Rail articulated wraps, billboards, the Navy newspaper Flagship, and other creative methods.